 He has been creating online resources relating to libraries, archives, museums and history since 1993, including Bright Sparcs, Mapping our Anzacs, QueryPic, and The Real Face of White Australia.
 He is a member of the THATCamp Council, an organiser of THATCamp Canberra, and a member of the committee of the Australasian Association for the Digital Humanities.

-Open source activist, animator and technologist, 2018/19 Mozilla Fellow
+Sam Muirhead is an Open source activist, animator and technologist, 2018/19 Mozilla Fellow.

 Starting with music video and documentary before exploring many other fields of visual storytelling, Sam's work encompasses educational, social and environmental themes, having made videos and animation for Open Knowledge, OuiShare, Edgeryders, Charité, UNDP and Wikimedia, amongst many others.